Ms. Deborah R. McCarthy

 Canvas:

-Canvas is the online platform to upload any classwork or homework, complete quizzes/tests, and write discussion posts.
-Each student will have access to canvas, which will be the main access area for student assignments.
+Canvas is an online platform for uploading classwork or homework, completing quizzes/tests, and writing discussion posts.
+Each student will have access to Canvas, the main access area for student assignments.
 I will post assignments, slides, and any video references as needed.
-Students will be taught how to access my classroom during the first week of school; this is a tool that can be used when absent or during in-class assignments.
-I will be looking for your Bell Ringer submissions, any assignments, and class discussion posts.
+Students will be taught how to access my classroom during the first week of school; this tool can be used when absent or during in-class assignments.
+I will look for your Bell Ringer submissions, assignments, and class discussion posts.

 Google Classroom: